jaisler/PINNs/README.md

 ## Overview

-This repository provides a PyTorch framework for reconstructing compressible flow fields from sparse and heterogeneous observations.
-It combines physics-informed learning with Graph Neural Network (GNN) architectures, incorporating governing equations such as the Euler and Reynolds-averaged Navier–Stokes (RANS) equations directly into the learning process on irregular computational meshes.
+This repository provides a PyTorch framework for reconstructing compressible flow fields from sparse, heterogeneous observations.
+It combines physics-informed learning with Graph Neural Networks (GNNs), embedding governing equations, including the Euler and Reynolds-averaged Navier–Stokes (RANS) equations, directly into the learning process on irregular computational meshes.

-The framework addresses inverse problems in which complete flow fields—including density, velocity, pressure, and turbulence quantities—are inferred from limited measurements or numerical data.
-Its objective is to recover complex global and local flow features, such as shock waves, boundary layers, shear layers, and recirculation regions, while remaining applicable to a broad range of compressible-flow configurations.
+The framework targets inverse problems in which complete flow fields—such as density, velocity, pressure, and turbulence quantities—are inferred from limited experimental or numerical data.
+It is designed to recover both global and local flow structures, including shock waves, boundary layers, shear layers, and recirculation regions, while remaining adaptable to a broad range of compressible-flow configurations.

 ## Features